dirac-institute/sorcha/docs/advanced.rst

    If you make changes to the filenames or the download urls, you'll likely need to first remove meta_kernel.txt  from the auxiliary cache (the directory these files are stored in) or specify a different filename name for meta_kernel file in the config file so that it can be rebuilt with the appropriate names.

 .. note::
-   ``sorcha`` checks if the :ref:`auxiliary files<auxfiles>` exist in the cache directory first before attempting to download any missing files and copies them over into the default filenames.
+   ``Sorcha`` checks if the :ref:`auxiliary files<auxfiles>` exist in the cache directory first before attempting to download any missing files and copies them over into the default filenames.

 Advanced Output Options
 -----------------------------------

-We recommend that you do not change the decimal place precision and instead leave ``sorcha`` to output the full value to machine precision, but there may be reasons why you need to reduce the size of the output.
+We recommend that you do not change the decimal place precision and instead leave ``Sorcha`` to output the full value to machine precision, but there may be reasons why you need to reduce the size of the output.

 In the [OUTPUT] section of the :ref:`configs`, you can set the decimal precision for the astrometry outputs::